 dsmISI MAGS allows fast backup and restore of large production file services (e. g.
 NetApp) with billions of objects in combination with IBM Spectrum Protect (ISP).

-TSM still is the only software capable of continuously backing up file systems entirely incrementally.
+IBM Spectrum Protect is still the only software capable of continuously backing up file systems entirely incrementally.
 With extremely large file systems, containing many millions or even billions of objects, this approach, however, does have its limits.
 Very often the time used for identifying changed, new or deleted objects alone takes days or even weeks – and thus renders a service level which requires a daily backup cycle which is impossible to achieve.
-General Storage dsmISI MAGS solves this fundamental problem by accelerating identification of changes and the resulting movement of data by orders of magnitude.
-Even extremely large and busy file systems can be backed up incrementally within a reasonable timespan using regular TSM incremental backup when controlled by dsmISI MAGS.

 In several of my previous posts I have mentioned the shortcomings of NDMP.
 One of it is the lack of support for an incremental forever strategy, a feature that TSM users typically used to have.
 Furthermore, TSM support for NDMP is way below average, compared to other backup Software solutions (for example, EMC Networker can create and maintain OneFS Snapshots, roll them over to tape and index them.
 Watch out for my blogpost here soon).